nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 #### Aggregate Migrated to Prefix

-The `ipam.Aggregate` model has been removed and all existing aggregates will be migrated to `ipam.Prefix` with `type` set to "Container".
-The `Aggregate.date_added` field will be migrated to `Prefix.date_allocated` and changed from a Date field to a DateTime field with the time set to `00:00`. `Aggregate.tenant`, `Aggregate.rir` and `Aggregate.description` will be migrated over to the same fields on `Prefix`.
+The `ipam.Aggregate` model has been removed and all existing Aggregates will be migrated to `ipam.Prefix` records with their `type` set to "Container".
+The `Aggregate.date_added` field will be migrated to `Prefix.date_allocated` and changed from a Date field to a DateTime field with the time set to `00:00` UTC. `Aggregate.tenant`, `Aggregate.rir` and `Aggregate.description` will be migrated over to the equivalent fields on the new `Prefix`.
+ObjectChanges, Tags, Notes, Permissions, Custom Fields, Computed Fields and Relationships will be migrated to relate to the new `Prefix` as well.

-If a `Prefix` already exists with the same network and prefix length as a previous `Aggregate`, the `rir` and `date_added` fields will be copied to the existing prefix object.
-Messages will be output during migration (`nautobot-server migrate` or `nautobot-server post-upgrade`) if the `tenant`, `description` or `type` fields need to be manually migrated.
+If a `Prefix` already exists with the same network and prefix length as a previous `Aggregate`, the `rir` and `date_added` fields will be copied to the `rir` and `date_allocated` fields on the existing Prefix object.
+Messages will be output during migration (`nautobot-server migrate` or `nautobot-server post_upgrade`) if the `tenant`, `description` or `type` fields need to be manually migrated.

 | Aggregate        | Prefix               |
 |------------------|----------------------|